About Tyron Hyde

 Using Backdating to Claim Depreciation

-So, what can you do if you haven’t claimed for all of the depreciation you’re entitled to?
+So, what can you do if you haven’t claimed all of the depreciation you’re entitled to?
 This is where backdating can help you.

 There are two key steps you must take to backdate depreciation properly:

-1. Work with a Quantity Surveyor to create a full depreciation schedule for your property.
+1. Work with a quantity surveyor to create a full depreciation schedule for your property.
 Your surveyor will inform you about every item you can make a claim for.
 They will also discuss rental property depreciation rates with you.

 2. Bring the surveyor’s depreciation schedule to your accountant.
 He or she will alter your tax returns so that you claim for all of the depreciation you’re entitled to.